sewenew/redis-plus-plus/README.md

 - When building your application code, don't forget to link libuv.
 - So far, the callback interface only implements few built-in commands.
 For other commands, you need to use the generic interface to send command to Redis (see below for example).
 You're always welcome to contribute more built-in commands.
-- You must ensure `AsyncRedis` alive before all callbacks have been executed.
+- You must ensure `AsyncRedis` alive before all callbacks have been executed (with some synchronization work).
+Because, once `AsyncRedis` is destroyed, it will stop the underlying event loop.
+And any commands that haven't sent to Redis yet, might fail.

+These notes also work with `AsyncRedisCluster`.

 ```c++
 #include <sw/redis++/async_redis++.h>